 22. Ferry hopping through the free-spirited Gulf Islands on Canada's west coast

-The Gulf Islands may be small and remote, but each one has its own character, making them some of the most charming places to explore on Canada’s west coast.
+The Gulf Islands may be small and remote, but each has its own distinct character, making them some of the most charming places to explore on Canada’s west coast.

 From bohemian Salt Spring to artsy Gabriola and laidback Pender, every island feels like a creative hub filled with unexpected treasures.
 Part of the adventure is getting to know each island’s personality.